 QUB library holds thousands of books and e-books on computer science, software engineering, information technology, electrical engineering and related subjects.
-Most can be found by searching the Library catalogue.
+Most can be found by searching Library Search.
 Many additional e-books are also available via the O'Reilly platform (see further information in this guide).

 Most of the relevant books are shelved on Floor 3 of the McClay Library.
 Relevant shelfmarks include QA76 and TK.

 Short Loan: Books which are on module reading lists and in high demand are kept in the Short Loan Collection on the ground floor of the McClay Library.

 E-books can be accessed both on campus and from home.
 Find the required book on Library Search and follow the access link.
 You may be asked to log in with your QUB ID card details.

 For more information on finding and accessing e-books, please have a look at our e-book guide.